-Why Choose an Orthopedic Foot & Ankle Surgeon?
+Why Choose a Fellowship Trained Orthopedic Foot & Ankle Surgeon?

 4-year degree in medical school: